abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     type: section_pricing
   - section_id: lorem-ipsum
     content: >
+      We're collaborative and hands-on.
 All of these can be tailored to as much or as little as you need.
 There's plenty of work to get on with, and we want to "put ourselves out of a job", not "land and expand".
     image_alt: lorem-ipsum
     background: gray
     actions: []